ryqndev/learn-ryqn-dev/src/content/starting-out-with-react/README.md

 ## Recap
 What we've covered so far is mostly conceptual but ideally it allows you to understand how React works on a theoretical level.
 This way, when you read other code tutorials (that will mostly just provide code for you), you can see where those pieces fit in the whole context of a React project.

-Hopefully I get around to rewriting this article to become a full article, rather than supplemtal content for a live demo.
+Hopefully I get around to rewriting this article to become a full article, rather than supplemental content for a live demo.